airbnb/lottie/docs/after-effects.md

 Blending modes such as Multiply, Screen or Add, don't work nor do Luma mattes.

-## Supporting multiple screen sizes
+## Full screen animations

-You can export longer (or taller) animations and use centerCrop on the View containing the Lottie animation and that will give you coverage for multiple screen sizes.
+Export an animation wider than the widest screen you intend to support and use the `centerCrop` scale type on Android or the `aspectFill` content mdoe on iOS.

-## Make Nulls 0%
+## Make Nulls visible and have 0% opacity

 If you're using a null to control a bunch of layers and usually turn the visibility off, be sure to turn the visibility ON and turn the opacity to 0% otherwise they won't come through in the JSON file